By Todd Bernhard on Tue, 01/24/2017

 Amazon Prime is much more than a streaming video service.
 Subscribers to Prime get a bunch of great benefits, starting with free two-day shipping on many items, and including free ebooks, free music, and free videos.
-But Amazon Prime having no Apple TV Amazon app is a glaring absence.
+But Amazon Prime having no Apple TV Amazon Video app is a glaring absence.
 Apple recently launched cross-app voice search, using the Siri remote for Apple TV.
 This allows a user to say "play Star Trek" and the Apple TV will do the hard work of finding Star Trek movies and shows regardless of which app or service is required.
-You can still count the number of supported services on one hand, but eventually that will change.
 If a desired movie or show is on Amazon Video, the search feature won't find it.
-Until this changes, here is how you can watch Amazon Video on your Apple TV, so long as you have an iOS device (or Mac) and a second generation Apple TV or later.
+But overall, you can watch Amazon Prime on your Apple TV, so long as you have an iOS device (or Mac) and a second generation Apple TV or later.
 We’ve broken this how-to up into two sections: how to watch Amazon Prime on Apple TV using an iPhone, iPad, or iPod touch and how to do it using a Mac.

 How to Watch Amazon Prime on Apple TV Using an iPhone, iPad, or iPod touch

 - Download and open the free Amazon Video app for Amazon Prime subscribers on your iPhone, iPad, or iPod touch.
 Log into your Amazon Prime account if you haven’t already.